timothyheadrick12/discmon-refactor/notes.md

 - Some events in the Pokemon class might require a lot of padding for gif recording. i.e pressing A when reading text.

+- Will need to check tiles of the tilemap occasionally in order to see if battles have started or something similar.

 ---

 ## DiscordClient class